C-TPAT minimum-security criteria in effect

 Apr 1, 2006 12:00 PM

-Minimum-security criteria for importers and carriers already enrolled in the US Customs and Border Protection C-TPAT program (or those wishing to join) became effective March 13, 2006, according to information from US Customs.
+Minimum-security criteria for importers and carriers already enrolled in the United States Customs and Border Protection C-TPAT (Customs-Trade Partnership Against Terrorism) program — or those wishing to join — took effect March 13, 2006, according to US Customs.

 A phased implementation schedule has been implemented and applies to all US/Canada and US/Mexico highway carrier members.

-At a minimum, on a yearly basis, or as circumstances dictate such as a security breach or incident, highway carriers must conduct a comprehensive assessment of their international supply chain security practices based upon the C-TPAT minimum-security criteria.
+At a minimum, on a yearly basis, or as circumstances such as a security breach or incident dictate, highway carriers must conduct a comprehensive assessment of their international supply chain security practices based upon C-TPAT minimum-security criteria.

-According to the information, C-TPAT recognizes the complexity of international supply chains and security practices, and endorses the application and implementation of security measures based upon risk.
-Therefore, the program allows for flexibility and the customization of security plans based on the memberís business model.
+C-TPAT recognizes the complexity of international supply chains and security practices, and endorses the application and implementation of security measures based upon risk.
+Therefore, the program allows for flexibility and the customization of security plans based on the member's business model.

 © 2013 Penton Media Inc.

 Acceptable Use Policy blog comments powered by Disqus